NikosK10/Language-Models_Transfer_Learning_and_Hyperparameters/README.md

-NLP_Transformers_Fine_Tuning_Commonsense_and_Sentence_Similarity
+# 🧠 NLP Transformers: Fine-Tuning, Commonsense & Sentence Similarity

 ## Description

-This project contains a deep learning notebook that explores two tasks using transformer models:

-1. **Sentiment classification** using the Yelp Polarity dataset.
-2. **Commonsense reasoning** using the Winogrande dataset with two modeling strategies: binary classification and Natural Language Inference (NLI).
+This project explores the fine-tuning and application of transformer-based language models on two core NLP tasks:

+1. **Sentiment Classification** – Using the [Yelp Polarity](https://huggingface.co/datasets/yelp_polarity) dataset to train and evaluate binary sentiment classifiers.
+2. **Commonsense Reasoning** – Using the [Winogrande](https://huggingface.co/datasets/winogrande) and [PIQA](https://huggingface.co/datasets/piqa) datasets to reformulate reasoning problems as:
+   - **Binary classification**
+   - **Natural Language Inference (NLI)**
+   - **Semantic similarity** with sentence embeddings

-All code is implemented in a single Jupyter notebook using Hugging Face Transformers and Datasets libraries.
+All experiments are implemented in a single Jupyter notebook using the Hugging Face ecosystem (`transformers`, `datasets`, `Trainer`, and `pipelines`).

 ---

-## Requirements
+## Setup

-Install all required libraries with:
+Install all required packages:

 ```bash
 pip install torch transformers datasets sentence-transformers scikit-learn numpy pandas
 ```

-Tested with:
+**Tested with:**
 - Python 3.10
 - PyTorch 2.2
 - Transformers 4.40